 Since 2017, we increased both attendance and presentations at external conferences and meetings to improve the exchange of information between CVM and its stakeholders.

 We make our regulatory and policy decisions public, when possible, in order to inform industry and the public.
 We increased the available resources on our website and updated existing resources to provide insight into our current regulatory thinking on multiple areas.
 For example:

-- CVM created the Intentional Alterations in Animals: Enforcement Discretion webpage, which lists all current products for which, based on low risk, CVM decided to exercise enforcement discretion and does not expect the sponsor to seek approval in order to market the product.
+- CVM created the Intentional Genomic Alterations in Animals: Low Risk IGAs webpage which lists all current products for which, based on low risk, CVM decided to exercise enforcement discretion and does not expect the developer to seek approval in order to market the product.